Henry Shoemaker Conard

 Henry Shoemaker Conard (1874 - 1971) was a leading authority on bryophytes and water lilies, as well as an early advocate of environmental preservation.
 From 1906 to 1955, Professor Conard worked at Grinnell College in Grinnell, Iowa.
 In 1954, he became the first to receive the Eminent Ecologist Award from the Ecological Society of America, an award that has continued annually ever since.

 In 1969, Grinnell acquired a 365 acre plot of cropland and established the Conard Environmental Research Area, in recognition of the legacy of the longtime professor.

 Early years

-Conard was born September 12, 1874 in Philadelphia, Pennsylvania, to Thomas Pennington Conard, director of the West Grove boarding school, and Rebecca Savery Baldwin Conard.
+Conard was born September 12, 1874, in Philadelphia, Pennsylvania, to Thomas Pennington Conard, director of the West Grove boarding school, and Rebecca Savery Baldwin Conard.
 His uncle, Alfred Fellenberg Conard, was a horticulturalist, specializing in the development and sale of rose varieties.
 Henry Conard attended Friends' Select School in Philadelphia from 1881 to 1888.
-He entered Westtown Friends' Boarding School in Westtown, Pennsylvania in 1889 and graduated as valedictorian in 1892.
+He entered Westtown Friends' Boarding School in Westtown Township, Pennsylvania in 1889 and graduated as valedictorian in 1892.
 He then enrolled at Haverford College, where he earned a B.S. in biology in 1895 and an M.A. in biology in 1895.
 While at Haverford, he was inducted into Phi Beta Kappa.